Which place is cheaper, Bucharest or Paphos?

 When we compare the travel costs of actual travelers between Paphos and Bucharest, we can see that Bucharest is more expensive.
 And not only is Paphos much less expensive, but it is actually a significantly cheaper destination.
 So, traveling to Paphos would let you spend less money overall.
 Or, you could decide to spend more money in Paphos and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Bucharest would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Bucharest than you might in Paphos.

-Bucharest is bigger, and its population is about 52.2 times larger than the population of Paphos.
-When comparing the population of Paphos vs. Bucharest, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Bucharest has a larger population, and is about 50 times larger than the population of Paphos.
+When comparing the sizes of Paphos and Bucharest, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.